roman-milk/roman-milk.github.io/beth-glenda-and-frank.md

  "That's where you come in.
 I'm going to need two things from you.
 I had the house appraised and given our equity I'm going to have to come up with 25 thousand to buy out Beth's half.
 So the first thing I need from you is a certified check for that amount.
 The second thing I need for you to do is give Beth a two hundred dollar a week raise so that our incomes are equal and I won't have to pay alimony."

  "You are out of your fucking mind if you think I'm going to do that!"
-Report_Story #2